Anomalous dimension and quasinormal modes of flavor branes: Summary

 \section{Summary}

 In this paper, we have studied an adapted D3/D7 brane setup that included a running anomalous dimension, $\gamma$, for the quark condensate.
 This allows us to describe the chiral restoration phase transition away from the phase of deconfined massive quarks.
 A nontrivial $h$ function has been considered as \eqref{profileh1} with a free parameter $q$ that specifies the chiral symmetry breaking and anomalous dimension behavior in the theory.
 We explored the higher values of $q$ corresponding to the walking theories where the coupling constant changes slowly over a long range of energy scales.
+The dual gauge theory is a QCD-like theory at finite $N_f/Nc$.